Martinborough

 The town is home to the South Wairarapa District Council.

 History and culture

 European settlement

 John Martin is regarded as the town’s founder and set out the first streets in the pattern of the Union Flag in the 19th century.
 Before Martinborough was established the southern part of the region was known as Waihenga, a point that seems to be lost at times in the history of the district.
 A feature is the colonial architecture, one example of which is the historic Martinborough Hotel, built in 1882.

 Prior to the expansion of viticulture, Martinborough was largely a rural service town for nearby farms.

+Mayors of Martinborough Borough Council

+The mayor of Martinborough officiated over the Martinborough Borough of New Zealand, which was administered by the Martinborough Borough Council.
+The office existed from 1928 until 1989, when Martinborough Borough alongside Greytown and Featherston boroughs also with Featherston County was amalgamated into the South Wairarapa District Council as part of the 1989 local government reforms.

 Marae

 The local Hau Ariki Marae and Te Whare Wananga o Tupai meeting house are affiliated with the Ngāti Kahungunu hapū of Ngāti Hikawera o Kahungunu.

 In October 2020, the Government committed $371,332 from the Provincial Growth Fund to upgrade the marae, and create 37 jobs.